BBC removes a few of David Tennant’s Donald Trump jokes from Baftas broadcast

 The BBC removed some of David Tennant’s jokes about Donald Trump from its Bafta broadcast.

-Hollywood’s brightest stars arrived at London’s Royal Albert Hall on Sunday (16 February) for an evening celebrating the year’s best films.
+Hollywood’s brightest stars arrived at London’s Royal Festival Hall on Sunday (16 February) for an evening celebrating the year’s best films.

 Having hosted last year’s awards show, Tennant returned for a second stint as presenter – opening the ceremony with a big musical number with some help from famous faces in the crowd such as James McAvoy and Selena Gomez.